-Klaus-Anders Nysteen is the Company’s CEO and was appointed 15 March 2018.
-For additional information on the CEO and the CEO’s shareholdings, see the section on the Company’s Board and Executive Management Team on the Company’s website, www.hoistfinance.com.
+Per Anders Fasth is the Company’s CEO since 31 May 2021.
+Before that, Klaus-Anders Nysteen was the CEO of the Company.
+For additional information on the CEO and the CEO’s shareholding, see the section on the Company’s Board and Executive Management Team on the Company’s website, www.hoistfinance.com.

-The Company’s CEO is head of the Executive Management Team, which meets regularly and under the structure set by the CEO.
+For the purpose of managing the operations, the CEO consults with the Executive Management Team on matters of major importance or of importance as to principles.
+The Executive Management Team meets regularly and under the structure set by the CEO.
 In addition to the CEO, the Executive Management Team is composed of members appointed by the CEO.
-The Executive Management Team’s role is to prepare and implement strategies, manage corporate governance and organisational issues and monitor the Company’s financial performance.
+The Executive Management Team’s role is among other things to prepare and implement strategies, manage matters related to corporate governance, the organization and sustainability, and monitor the Company’s financial performance.

 The CEO is responsible for ensuring that Board members receive information and essential decision-making material, and for presenting reports and proposals at Board meetings on issues dealt with by the Company.
 The CEO keeps the Board and Chairman updated on the Company and the Group’s financial position and performance.
 The CEO’s work is evaluated by the Board on a continuous basis.